eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 The beauty of GitHub Pages is that I can have my website hosted, for free, at a custom domain.
 This is true freedom, taking my website name from `eugenius1.github.io` to a much more friendly `eusebius.tech`.
 One downside is that I lose https as I now would have to implement a secure connection myself instead of GitHub doing that for me.

-The screenshot belows shows the <abbr title="Domain Name System">DNS</abbr> Records for my domain.
+The screenshot below shows the <abbr title="Domain Name System">DNS</abbr> Records for my domain.
 These are just settings for where subdomains lie.
 The key settings for the transfer from GitHub Pages are `A`-records for `@` and `*`. `CNAME`-record for `www` is for having the subdomain `www.eusebius.tech`, which for me links to the apex domain `eusebius.tech`.
 Read more on [setting up custom domains on GitHub Pages](https://help.github.com/articles/about-supported-custom-domains/).

 ![5 entries in the DNS records.](/img/blog/2016/hover-dns.png "DNS settings on hover.com")